MrJackSpade/adaptive-p-docs/sections/02_introduction.md

 3. **Chain breaking**: High-confidence chains are disrupted because the sampler actively resists selecting 0.9+ probability tokens repeatedly.
 The first high-confidence token in a potential chain shifts the target downward, making alternatives more attractive for subsequent tokens.

-4. **Consistent behavior**: Unlike temperature (where the effect depends heavily on the input distribution's shape), the same target parameter produces similar selection patterns across different models and contexts.
+4. **Consistent behavior**: Unlike Temperature scaling (where the effect depends heavily on the input distribution's shape), the same target parameter produces similar selection patterns across different models and contexts.

-[!NOTE]
-Intended Use Case: Adaptive-P is designed for creative text generation—fiction, roleplay, brainstorming—where predictability is undesirable.
-It is not intended for factual Q&A, summarization, or tasks where accuracy matters more than variety.
-Evaluation metrics throughout this paper reflect this scope: we measure whether the sampler hits its probability targets, not whether output matches predictable references.